Setting Up New Loan Products

 This option is available only for loan products using the Fixed methodology.

 There can be ocassions on which the days between instalments can differ from a regular schedule, for instance when there are more (or less) days between disbursement and the first repayment than for the other instalments, or when an instalment's date is moved because of a holiday.

 Here you can choose whether you would like to consider the real number of days when calculating the interest for the instalment, or if all instalments should have the same interest regardless the number of days of each instalment.

 Consider for instance a loan that's usually repaid once every two weeks.
 It's disbursed on December 1 but the first repayment date is set to December 20.

 Although this is 19 days away from disbursement, if you don't want the interest calculation to consider the first repayment duration, you should use the option Using Repayment Periodicity.
 In that case it will be calculated as though it's just two weeks (14 days) interest like all other repayments.
 With this setting, every instalment will be calculated with the same amount of interest, regardless of the real days that have passed.

-If you would use Actual Number of Days then the interest would be calculated based on the real number of days between December 1 and December 20 - 19 days interest.
-This setting would also modify other instalments that have a different number of days than usual because of holidays.
+If you were to use Actual Number of Days instead, then the interest would be calculated based on the real number of days between December 1 and December 20 -- 19 days worth of interest.
+This setting would also modify all other instalments that have a different number of days than usual because of holidays.

 Additional Reading: Interest Calculation Methods in Loans